AlwaysRightInstitute/alwaysrightinstitute.github.io/_posts/2018-01-24-microexpress.md

 ## Step 7: JSON API using Codable

 So far we just sent plain texts to the browser.
-Lets enhance our microframework to support a JSON API, and implement the read part of the famous [Todo-Backend](http://todobackend.com) API:
+Let's enhance our microframework to support a JSON API, and implement the read part of the famous [Todo-Backend](http://todobackend.com) API: